Best practices for personal web security

 2 Understand that public WiFi comes with risks

 Public, unsecured WiFi is convenient, but it’s unreliable.
-Anything you do on public WiFi may be seen by others, so stop and think before you put personal information online while you’re on a public, unsecured network.
+Anything you do on public WiFi may be seen by others, so stop and think before you put personal information online while you’re on an unsecured public network.

 3 Be mindful of phishing